The history of soccer at a glance

 1954: European Soccer Association UEFA is founded in Basel

-Soccer today: How to write soccer history
+Soccer today: How you can write soccer history

 F6w Hera Soccer Shirt